n8n-io/n8n-docs/docs/integrations/creating-nodes/reference/node-base-files.md

 ### properties

-Array of objects.
+_Array of objects_ | _Required_

 This contains the resource and operations objects that define node behaviors, as well as objects to set up mandatory and optional fields that can receive user input.

 #### Resource objects